selimslab/selimslab.github.io/_pages/about.md

 title: Welcome, friend!
 ---

-This is Selim, yet another being on Planet Earth.
+This is Selim, yet another being on Planet Earth

-Writing here to share and remember.
+Writing here to share and remember

 [github.com/selimslab](https://github.com/selimslab)